Britain sends Brexit ideas in 'non-papers' to Brussels | DW | 19.09.2019

 Read more: UK government publishes worst-case scenario for no-deal

 "These are papers for now.
-Until we have looked at them in detail, I will not characterise them beyond being a paper," Andreeva said.
+Until we have looked at them in detail, I will not characterize them beyond being a paper," Andreeva said.

 "We will table formal written solutions when we are ready, not according to an artificial deadline," the spokesman added.